Vibrant Mexican Flag Cake

 • 1 teaspoon lime zest

 The beauty of this Mexican Flag Cake is that most ingredients are pantry or freezer staples.
-The combination of warm spices, bright citrus, and fresh berries creates the authentic Mexican-inspired flavor profile that has made layered cakes perennially popular.
+The combination of moist vanilla cake, tangy lime frosting, and sweet strawberry filling creates the authentic Mexican-inspired flavor profile that has made these colorful cakes perennially popular.

 📝 How to Make Mexican Flag Cake Step-by-Step ❓

-Step 2: In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
+Step 2: In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-Step 3: In a large bowl, beat the softened butter and granulated sugar until light and fluffy, about 2-3 minutes.
+Step 3: In a large bowl, cream the softened butter and sugar until light and fluffy, about 3-4 minutes.
 Beat in the eggs one at a time, then stir in the vanilla extract.

-Step 4: Alternate adding the flour mixture and buttermilk to the butter mixture, mixing just until combined after each addition.
-Divide the batter evenly between the prepared cake pans.
+Step 4: Alternate adding the flour mixture and milk to the butter mixture, mixing just until incorporated.
+Divide the batter evenly between the three prepared cake pans.

-Step 5: Bake for 20-22 minutes, until a toothpick inserted in the center comes out clean.
-Allow the cakes to cool in the pans for 10 minutes, then transfer to a wire rack to cool completely.
+Step 5: Bake the cakes for 18-22 minutes, or until a toothpick inserted in the center comes out clean.
+Allow the cakes to cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely.

-Step 7: Place one cake layer on your serving platter or cake stand.
-Spread half of the lime whipped cream over the top.
-Repeat with the second layer and remaining whipped cream.
-Top with the final cake layer.
+Step 8: Place one cake layer on a serving platter or cake stand.
+Spread the strawberry preserves over the top.
+Top with the second cake layer and spread the green frosting evenly over the top and sides.
+Top with the final cake layer and spread the red frosting over the top and sides.
+Use the white frosting to create clean, straight edges between the colored layers.

 ⏱️ Timing Overview

-Compared to traditional layered cakes which can take up to an hour to prepare, this Mexican Flag Cake saves you 15-20% of your cooking time while delivering similar showstopping results.
+Compared to traditional layer cakes which can take up to an hour to prepare, this Mexican Flag Cake saves you 10% of your cooking time while delivering similar flavors and a stunning visual presentation.

 👩🏻⚕️ Nutritional Information